Courtney Brown (defensive end): Pre-draft

-At the Penn State Pro Day, Brown measured 6'4⅞", 271 pounds, ran a 4.52 seconds forty-yard dash, had a vertical leap of 37" and bench-pressed 225 pounds 26 times.

 Cleveland Browns

-Brown was drafted by the Browns first overall in the 2000 NFL Draft, making him the eleventh defensive lineman to be taken first overall in the 70-plus year history of the NFL Draft.
+Brown was selected by the Browns first overall in the 2000 NFL draft, making him the eleventh defensive lineman to be taken first overall in the 70-plus year history of the NFL Draft.

 Brown had a productive rookie season, recording 69 total tackles and 4.5 sacks.
 His second season was cut short due to injury, but Brown recorded 4.5 sacks in five games.
 Brown had problems staying healthy for the rest of his career, and struggled on the field.
-From 2002–2004, Brown only played in 26 games and recorded just nine sacks.
-He finished his professional football career with the Broncos in 2005.
+From 2002 to 2004, Brown only played in 26 games and recorded just nine sacks.

+Denver Broncos

+Brown finished his professional football career with the Broncos in 2005.
 The Broncos that season finished 13–3, and in the playoffs, defeated the defending back-to-back Super Bowl champion New England Patriots, led by fellow 2000 draftee Tom Brady, before losing to the eventual Super Bowl champion Pittsburgh Steelers in the AFC Championship Game.